You Keep It All In

 "You Keep It All In" is the second single released from English pop rock group the Beautiful South's debut album, Welcome to the Beautiful South (1989).
-It reached number eight on the UK Singles Chart in October 1989 and number three in Ireland.
-"You Keep It All In" was also a hit on American alternative radio, peaking at number 19 on the Billboard Modern Rock Tracks chart in early 1990.
+It reached number eight on the UK Singles Chart and number three in Ireland.
+"You Keep It All In" was also a hit on American alternative radio, peaking at number 19 on the Billboard Modern Rock Tracks chart in April 1990.